SolaceProducts/pubsubplus-pks-quickstart/README.md

     * `prod100k`: up to 100,000 connections, minimum requirements: 8 CPU, 28 GB memory
     * `prod200k`: up to 200,000 connections, minimum requirements: 12 CPU, 56 GB memory

-For the chart configuration values, refer to the documentation of the [Solace Helm Chart Configuration](solace#solace-helm-chart-configuration)
+For the "solace" chart configuration values, refer to the documentation of the [Solace Helm Chart Configuration](solace#solace-helm-chart-configuration)

 ## Contributing